rustybird/corridor/README.md

-**This is a very early release.
-HERE BE DRAGONS!
+**This is an early release.
+HERE BE DRAGONS?
 Not affiliated with the Tor Project.**

 # corridor, a Tor traffic whitelisting gateway